 An election form permits the holder (or beneficial owner through customary documentation and instructions), other than Southern Union stockholders that have dissented and properly perfected their appraisal rights, to specify (i) the number of shares of such holder's Southern Union common stock with respect to which such holder makes a cash election and (ii) the number of shares of such holder's Southern Union common stock with respect to which such holder makes an equity election, in each case subject to the maximum amount of such forms of consideration payable in the merger.
-Any shares of Southern Union common stock with respect to which an election has been revoked but no subsequent election has been properly made) on or before 5:00 p.m., New York City time, on the twentieth (20th) day following the mailing date of such election form (or such other date as ETE and Southern Union may agree), will be deemed not to have made an election and will be entitled to receive merger consideration as if an equity election had been made with respect to such shares.
+Any shares of Southern Union common stock with respect to which the exchange agent has not received an effective, properly completed election form (including any shares in respect of which an election has been revoked but no subsequent election has been properly made) on or before 5:00 p.m., New York City time, on the twentieth (20th) day following the mailing date of such election form, will be deemed not to have made an election and will be entitled to receive merger consideration as if an equity election had been made with respect to such shares.

-An election will have been properly made only if the exchange agent has actually received a properly completed election form by 5:00 p.m., New York City time, on the twentieth (20th) day following the mailing date of such election form (or such other date as ETE and Southern Union may agree).
+An election will have been properly made only if the exchange agent has actually received a properly completed election form by 5:00 p.m., New York City time, on the twentieth (20th) day following the mailing date of such election form (or such date as ETE and Southern Union may agree).
 An election form will be deemed properly completed only if accompanied by one or more certificates (or customary affidavits and, if required by ETE, the posting of a bond as indemnity against any claim made against ETE with respect to such certificate) representing all the Southern Union shares covered by such election form, together with duly executed transmittal materials included in the election form.
-Any election form may be revoked or changed by the Southern Union stockholder submitting such election deadline, the Southern Union shares represented by such election form will be deemed to not have made an election, and ETE, upon written request, will promptly return, without charge to the holder, the certificates representing such Southern Union shares to the holder submitting the election form, except to the extent (if any) a subsequent election form and delivery thereof to the exchange agent as none of ETE, Southern Union or the exchange agent will be under any obligation to notify any person of a defect in an election form.
+Any election form may be revoked or changed by the Southern Union stockholder submitting such election form, by written notice received by the exchange agent prior to the election deadline specified above.
+In the event an election form is revoked prior to the election deadline, the Southern Union shares represented by such election form will be deemed to not have made an election, and ETE, upon written request, will promptly return, without charge to the holder, the certificates representing such Southern Union shares to the holder submitting the election form, except to the extent (if any) a subsequent election is properly made with respect to any or all of such shares prior to the election deadline.
+Southern Union stockholders should carefully comply with the election form and delivery thereof to the exchange agent as none of ETE, Southern Union or the exchange agent will be under any obligation to notify any person of a defect in an election form.